 When you first visit Bailey Orthodontics please bring your current insurance card with you.
-Our staff works hard to verify your insurance benefits and provide you with information regarding your dental plan.
-With that being said, insurance coverage is a contractual agreement between a patient and the patient’s insurance, not Bailey Orthodontics.
-Many insurance policies have a lifetime orthodontic maximum that is separate from regular dental insurance.
+Our staff works hard to verify your benefits and provide you with information regarding your dental plan.
+With that being said, orthodontic insurance is a contractual agreement between a patient and the patient’s insurance, not Bailey Orthodontics.
+Many policies have a lifetime orthodontic maximum that is separate from regular dental insurance.
 Our office is happy to help identify the insurance benefit, however any information obtained from your insurance is not a guarantee of benefits.

 As a courtesy to our patients we will file claims for you.
-Remember that insurance policies vary, have different maximums, pay benefits differently and may have different clauses/waiting periods.
-It is customary for insurance companies to pay out orthodontic benefits on a monthly or quarterly basis over the course of the patients treatment; rarely do they pay one lump sum.
-If for any reason the insurance company pays less than the estimated benefit, the financially responsible party is accountable for all charges.
+Remember that policies vary, have different maximums, pay benefits differently and may have different clauses/waiting periods.
+It is customary for companies to pay out orthodontic benefits on a monthly or quarterly basis over the course of the patients treatment; rarely do they pay one lump sum.
+If for any reason the company pays less than the estimated benefit, the financially responsible party is accountable for all charges.
 Please notify Bailey Orthodontics of any changes in your insurance coverage or carrier as soon as possible so we may identify how it may affect your contract.

 Common Terms Used in Orthodontic Insurance

 Lifetime Maximum: This is the total dollar amount that your insurance company will pay toward treatment in a patients lifetime.

 Percentage Payout: Typically, these companies will only pay a percentage of the total fee (often 50%) up to the lifetime maximum.